Welcome!

 Virtual Kant Congress

-3PR postdoc Alexander Z Quanbeck and I, together with colleagues from Leuven have organized a virtual congress featuring 25 national Kant societies or groups, to celebrate his 300th birthday.
+Together with 3PR postdoc Alexander Z Quanbeck and two colleagues from Leuven University, I’ve been organizing a virtual congress featuring 25 national Kant societies or groups, all to celebrate his 300th birthday.
 For more information, and to register, visit us here.

 Food Ethics Online Course